tylerm007/AzureMarketService/README.md

 ##Rapidly Create Enterprise-class RESTful Backends
 Create RESTful backends to accelerate delivering projects within your organization

-Mobile apps: REST APIs are perfect for accessing multiple data sources.
+1. Mobile apps: REST APIs are perfect for accessing multiple data sources.
 And Espresso dramatically simplifies your apps – rich nested document APIs providing filtering, pagination, optimistic locking, generated key handling, etc.
-Integration: RESTful APIs define business objects that can be exchanged between systems
+2. Integration: RESTful APIs define business objects that can be exchanged between systems
-Partnering: create partner relationships by exposing selected APIs publicly
+3. Partnering: create partner relationships by exposing selected APIs publicly
-Modernization: break down monolithic web apps, by extracting their logic into a UI-independent microservices – API Apps that centralize data access with enforcement of logic and security.
+4. Modernization: break down monolithic web apps, by extracting their logic into a UI-independent microservices – API Apps that centralize data access with enforcement of logic and security.
 The resultant service can be shared across application architectures – not just heterogeneous web apps, but integration and partnering.

 ##Rapidly Publish Customizable API Apps to Azure
-espressoFaucetCreate API Apps to publish into the Azure catalog.
+API Apps to publish into the Azure catalog.
 Espresso handles the API, logic and security, Azure provides the marketplace, monitoring, and billing.
 Your business ideas get to market, fast.

 Even better, logic can be customized by your customers – they just add rules, and the logic is automatically re-ordered and re-optimized.
 So not only do you get to market faster, your product is more flexible.
-The Difference is Declarative
+###The Difference is Declarative
 Espresso stands in stark contrast to “your code goes here” frameworks, by providing a declarative approach to creating APIs, integrating databases, and enforcing logic and security.
 You use a simple point and click interface to specify what you want, not the detailed coding of how to do it.
 The result is remarkable business value.